simphotonics/sample_statistics/README.md

 The package [`statistics`][statistic] provides libraries for calculating statistics of numerical samples, as well as generating and exporting histograms.
-It includes common probability distribution functions and a simple random sample generators.
+It includes common probability distribution functions and simple random sample generators.

 ## Usage

-To use this library include [`statistics`][statistics] as a dependency in your pubspec.yaml file.
+To use this package include [`statistics`][statistics] as a dependency in your pubspec.yaml file.
 The package uses [null-safety] features and requires Dart SDK version `>=2.10.0`.

 ### Sample Statistic